matsest/vwan-playground/README.md

 az deployment sub create --name vwan-playground --location westeurope --template-file .\playground\main.bicep
 ```

+Enter the required parameter values to begin the deploy.

 You can also use the attached deploy scripts ([PowerShell](./playground/deploy.ps1), [Bash](./playground/deploy.sh)) to run these commands.

 > :stopwatch: **NOTE**: The deployment is complex and consist of multiple resources that takes a long time to provision.
 Expected initial deployment time is over 1 hour.